Kale White Bean and Sausage Soup

 Step#5: Prepare the Grilled Cheese Sandwiches

-I really like using sourdough bread for grilled sandwiches because it has a great weight to it which holds up well if you are inclined to dip the sandwich in your white bean soup.
+I really like using sourdough bread for grilled sandwiches because it is very heavy, which makes it hold up well if you are inclined to dip the sandwich in white bean soup.

 Holding Crispy grilled cheese sandwich